SavvaRasolka/FlaskApp/README.md

 # Flask App

 This is test app with simple REST API implementation.
+App using MongoDB.

 ## Install